Swimming Calorie Calculator

 This calculator estimates calorie burn for a variety of swimming strokes and activities based on activity duration and your weight.

-Calorie expenditure can be calculated for front crawl, breaststroke, backstroke, butterfly, sidestroke, synchronised swimming, and treading water.
+Calorie expenditure can be calculated for front crawl, breaststroke, backstroke, butterfly, sidestroke, synchronized swimming, and treading water.
 For some of the strokes and activities the calorie burn for different intensities is available.

 Swimming is the go-to exercise for many athletes suffering injuries, as well as for those trying to lose weight.
 Since there is no impact stress involved, it's an excellent supplement or alternative to running and other sports for those who are limited in the volume they can achieve, but wish to still train their cardiovascular system.